Blockpit February 8, 2026 | 9 min read

 Step 3: Assign Appropriate Label

 Assign the label in Blockpit that technically and correctly represents the actual transaction.
 Blockpit offers various categories such as Trade, Deposit, Withdrawal, Staking Reward, Interest, Reward, and more.
-Which label is correct depends on the specific case — what matters is what actually happened on the blockchain.
+Which label is correct depends on the specific case.
+What matters is what actually happened on the blockchain.
 When in doubt, cross-reference with the blockchain explorer from Step 2.

 Step 4: Mark Scam Tokens